Sherpa Light

-The Sherpa Light is a family of 4x4 tactical and light armored vehicles developed by French company Renault Trucks Defense (RTD).
+The Sherpa Light is a family of 4x4 tactical and light armoured vehicles developed by French company Renault Trucks Defense (RTD).
 Available in unarmoured or armoured variants (ballistic, mine and IED kits), the Scout is suited for tactical missions such as scouting, patrol, convoy escort and command and liaison.
-It is able to transport up to 4 or 5 soldiers or a total payload of up to 4 tonnes.
+It is able to transport up to four or five soldiers or a total payload of up to four tonnes.

 The Sherpa family is also available to customers in North America and Oceania via Mack Defense.

 History

 The Sherpa 2/3 was officially unveiled to the public at Eurosatory 2006 in Paris. with first production models made in 2007.
 In 2010, it changed the name from Sherpa 2 and 3 to Light.

 The Sherpa Light was shown in Asia in the BRIDEX 2011 convention alongside the VAB Mk II in Brunei on July 28, 2011.

 On October 26, 2011, Pindad showed off an Indonesian-made version of the Sherpa known as the Elang during a public exhibition event.